Jiteshiyu/Cards/README.md

 - Responsive design using CSS Grid to adapt to different screen sizes.
 - Interactive cards that provide an engaging user experience.
 - Clean and modern UI with visually appealing imagery and typography.
-- Easy to navigate and read content that highlights nature and wildlife.

 ## Technologies Used